 The following features aren't necessarily must-haves, but they can significantly enhance developer productivity in designing data transformations:

-Other features that could be classified as should-haves include support for team-based development and management, as well as release management for both integration processes and the data structures that are being used.
-Repository-based storage and access to process, or run-time, metadata is another, as it enhances the ability to analyze run-time performance to identify bottlenecks and trends.
+Other features that could classify as should-haves include support for team-based development and management, as well as release management for both integration processes and the data structures that companies have in place.
+Repository-based storage and access to process, or runtime, metadata is another, as it enhances the ability to analyze runtime performance to identify bottlenecks and trends.

-- Integration with other vendors' software development, management, scheduling and monitoring tools.
+- integration with other vendors' software development, management, scheduling and monitoring tools; and

 Additional data integration tool selection criteria

 The following are often included in evaluation criteria.
-But since they're subjective, it's important to clearly weigh their applicability and importance to your organization:
+But since they're subjective, it's important to clearly weigh their applicability and importance to an organization:

 Loading performance.
 This will vary based on the integration complexity, source systems accessed and data volumes involved.
 The best practice is to create several prebuilt integration use cases and compare how each product performs on these specific examples.

 Scalability.
-You should supplement the loading performance tests with stress tests that simulate anticipated growth in the number and size of your sources and targets.
+Companies should supplement the loading performance tests with stress tests that simulate anticipated growth in the number and size of the sources and targets.

 Ease of use.
 This will vary based on the knowledge and skills of the data integration developers involved.

-Training on the data integration product.
-This may include vendor in-person classes; online classes, live or pre-recorded; or Web recordings for specific features or processes.
+Training.
+This may include vendor in-person classes; online classes, live or prerecorded; or web recordings for specific features or processes.

 Documentation and support.
 There should be separate criteria for developer online help versus technical documentation.
-How the vendor provides support -- online Q&A for common issues, online chat, in-person discussions and on-site -- and pricing of each should also be included in the evaluation.
+How the vendor provides support -- online Q&A for common issues, online chat, in-person discussions and on site -- and pricing should also be included in the evaluation.